Gonzaga University is the only CRNA school in Washington. They enrolled their first cohort of DNAP students in the Fall of 2015.

 An average nurse anesthetist salary in Washington

-Washington CRNA salaries are slightly above the national average around $188k.
+Washington CRNA salaries are above the national average with an annual mean wage of $197,740.

 All information given on this site about Sacred Heart Medical Center Spokane’s Nurse Anesthetist Program was taken directly from their website.